mohammedfajer/baxter_vision_based_object_manipulation/README.md

 #### Building and runnung the teleoperation system
 pending. comming soon

-#### Building and running the vision-based object manipulation systme
+#### Building and running the vision-based object manipulation system
 pending. comming soon